 Whereas today, the “word of God” can mean anything from a preacher’s sermon to the Bible, the phrase had other uses in the Hebrew Bible.
 Today, we are used to thinking about the “word of God” primarily as an AUDITORY thing.
 In the Old Testament, however, the phrase is also used VISUALLY – which informs John’s writing.

 One instance of this visual use is found in 1 Samuel 3.
-This chapter is actually full of several visual references to the “word of God,” but years of contrary teachings make it hard to see most of them.
-Hence, I shall begin with the more obvious instances and work my way backwards.
+This chapter contains several visual references to the “word of God,” but years of contrary teachings make it hard to see most of them.
+Hence, I shall begin with the more apparent instances and work backwards.

 “Now the boy Samuel was ministering to the LORD in the presence of Eli.
 And the word of the LORD was rare in those days; there was no frequent vision.”